 Our mission is to assist you in your quest for a plan that work towards your company’s goals

 A retirement plan sponsor must act as a prudent expert under the Employee Retirement Income Act of 1974 (ERISA), and is held to a fiduciary standard of care on plan-related decisions about investments, service providers, plan administration, and general ERISA compliance issues.
-We help plan sponsors fulfill their ERISA fiduciary obligations.
+We help plan sponsors work toward their ERISA fiduciary obligations.

 Plans come in many types.
 Our mission is to assist you in your quest for a plan that achieves your company’s goals.
 Whether your primary objective is to reward key employee performance or provide a comprehensive benefit for all employees, we are available to review various design and administration alternatives, including:

 We also provide information and resources to guide you in solving important plan design challenges such as elective and matching contributions, vesting, Qualified Default investment options, and voluntary and automated enrollment.
 When a custom plan design is desired, we provide a menu of unaffiliated third party service providers whom you may screen and select to assist you in creating a plan that meets the needs of your participants and to provide plan administration services.

 Selecting a suitable investment provider for your plan is important.
 Evaluating the services and expenses of multiple providers can be complicated and overwhelming.Let us streamline the process with our powerful search engine, which provides: